metacpan/metacpan-cpan-extracted/distros/A/App-uricolor/README.md

 uricolor is a Perl script to colorize URIs with ANSI colors.
-It reads files sequentially, and writes them to STDOUT, with all URIs colored (underline blue).
-If file is a dash "-" or if no file is given, uricolor reads from STDIN.
+It reads files sequentially, and writes them to STDOUT, with all URIs colored.
+If file is a dash "-" or if no file is given as argument, uricolor reads from STDIN.

 INSTALLATION
 ------------